albertZhangTJ/dso_interview_tasks/task_2/README.md

 The prompt used was `Tell me about how to write an LLVM pass.
 I have no background knowledge nor the environment.
 Please start from a bare Ubuntu 22.04`.
 The LLM agent generated an example pass, which can be found under `example_claude/`.
 This example is incidentally very close to what is required in the task.
-I believe it does not make too much sense to disregard the available example on hand and start from scratch.
+I believe it does not make too much sense to disregard the available example on hand and start from scratch, so I simply used it with minimal changes.
 The same agent was also used to generate the gnuplot script `gp.gp`.